 Why are they called “clay” pigeons if they aren’t made entirely of clay?

-The term “clay pigeon” is derived from the primary material, clay, used in their manufacture.
-Over time, the name has become synonymous with the sport, even if the pigeons incorporate other materials.
+The term “clay pigeon” is derived from what once was the primary material of the clay pigeons, clay.
+Over time, the name has become synonymous with the sport, even though the primary material of clay pigeons has shifted to other materials.

 Are traditional clay pigeons harmful to the environment?